chisumo2016/docker-kubernetes/DOCKER INTRODUCTION.md

 ## WHAT IS CONTAINERS ?
         - Are an abstraction at the app layer that packages code and dependencies together.
         - A way to package application with all the dependencies  and configuration .
+            { Dependencies and Configuration }
+        - Portable artifact, easily shared and moved around .
+Btn Development team  and Operatio Team or Vs
         - Multiple  containers can run on the same machine and share the OS kernel with other container, each running as isolated processes in user space .
 APP A, APP B, APP C, APP D
         - Containers does not require a separate OS kernel.